Faculty of Social Sciences

 Silva E (2006) 'Distinction through Visual Arts' in Cultural Trends, vol 15 (2/3): 141-158.

 Bennett, T and E B Silva (2006) 'Cultural Capital and Inequality: Policy Issues and Contexts' in Cultural Trends, vol 15 (2/3): 87-106.

 Silva E B (2005) 'Gender, home and family in cultural capital theory', British Journal of Sociology, 56 (1): 83-103.

 Silva E B and Wright D (2005) 'The judgement of taste and social position in focus group research', Sociologia i Ricerca Sociale, Special double issue on 'Focus group methodology' , 76/77, pp.241-253.
 Milan: Angeli.

 A repository of research publications and other research outputs can be viewed at The Open University's Open Research Online.

-Visual art, Photography, Fiction, Music, Travel, New Technological Gadgets, Cooking, Driving, Languages, Physical activities.
+Visual art, Drawing, Painting, Fiction, Travel, Technological Gadgets, Cooking, Driving, Languages, Physical activities.